NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerForLatinAmerica/README.md

 1. To identify members of the Latin American community interested in 3D Slicer activities in Spanish and in Portuguese
 2. To run daily translation hackathons at PW39
+3. To translate the Slicer Language Packs tutorial to Spanish and Portuguese

 ## Approach and Plan